 CV Template (Curriculum Vitae)

 A CV or Curriculum Vitae is a summary of a person's education, employment, publications, and other professional activities, awards, and honors.
 In the United States, a CV is used by people applying for a position in academia, research, or scientific field (as well as grants and fellowships).
 The Curriculum Vitae Template below was designed with this purpose in mind.
-Download our CV Template and read through the suggestions below on finding CV examples and writing your CV.
+Download the template and read through the suggestions below to learn how to write your CV.

 If you are a graduate student, you should begin assembling your CV right away so that you have it ready to give to future employers.
 Use your CV to keep track of your accomplishments and publications so that it is always up-to-date.